 Are you wondering what “friends with benefits” actually means?
 Perhaps you’ve heard the term come up in movies and TV shows, or have seen the acronym FWB and were unsure what kind of relationship that was.
 Maybe you are simply trying to determine if it’s the right situation for you.
-Whatever the case may be, in order to make a friends with benefits relationship work, it’s important to understand what this kind of casual connection truly means and entails.
+Whatever the case may be, in order to make a friends-with-benefits relationship work, it’s important to understand what this kind of casual connection truly means and entails.

-What Is Friends with Benefits?
+What Is Friends With Benefits?

-A friends with benefits relationship is one in which two people are physically intimate with one another, yet they’re not committed to each other in any way.
-People involved in a friends with benefits relationship clearly enjoy spending time together, but their relationship isn’t romantic and has no strings attached.
+A friends-with-benefits relationship is one in which two people are physically intimate with one another, yet they’re not committed to each other in any way.
+People involved in a friends-with-benefits relationship clearly enjoy spending time together, but their relationship isn’t romantic and has no strings attached.

-If you’re thinking about entering into a friends with benefits relationship, there are five key points to keep in mind that’ll help you determine if this casual connection is truly beneficial for you in every respect.
+If you’re thinking about entering into a friends-with-benefits relationship, there are a few key points that’ll help you determine if a casual connection is truly beneficial for you in every respect.

 Why Friends With Benefits Works for Some People